kaidez/kaidez.com/_drafts/2014-05-20-revlon-pro-brands.md

 There's not enough room in this blog post to go through all its characteristics.
 But, simply put, OOCSS is a CSS design pattern that implements what its name implies: to apply object-oriented best practices to CSS.

 OOCSS is a beautifully crafted set of ideas by [Nicole Sullivan](https://twitter.com/stubbornella, "stubbornella at Twitter").
-The ideas include...
+The central ideas include...

-* applying alls styling to CSS classes and not IDs, reserving IDs for JavaScript hooks.
+* applying all styling to CSS classes and not IDs, reserving IDs for JavaScript hooks.
 * separating these classes into two formats...one for style and one for structure.
 * in true object-oriented style, reusing these classes across your page elements as needed.

 I applied these ideas to my Pro Brands page code, specifically the individual product image module.
 Each module contains lots and lots of shared CSS classes among the various page elements it contains.
 Some of the module elements contain IDs; however, none of these elements have CSS styles applied on the ID level.

 <a name="mobile-first"></a>